-Mathematics at AS and Advanced GCE is a course worth studying not only as a supporting subject for the physical and social sciences, but in its own right.
+Mathematics is a course worth studying not only as a supporting subject for the physical and social sciences, but in its own right.
 It is challenging but interesting.
 It builds on work you will have met at GCSE, but also involves new ideas that some of the greatest minds of the millennium have produced.
 It serves as a very useful support for many other qualifications as well as being a sought-after qualification for the workplace and higher education courses.

-In order to get an AS (Advanced Subsidiary) you will need to take three units.
-If you want a full Advanced GCE you will need to take a further three units.
+Students will complete six units.
 Each unit is equally weighted and has a 1 hour 30 minute examination paper.

-While studying Mathematics you will be expected to:
+While studying Mathematics students will be expected to:

-- use mathematical skills and knowledge to solve problems - solve quite complicated problems by using mathematical arguments and logic. - understand and demonstrate what is meant by proof in mathematics - simplify real-life situations so that you can use mathematics to show what is happening and what might happen in different circumstances - use the mathematics that you learn to solve problems that are given to you in a real-life context - use calculator technology and other resources (such as formulae booklets or statistical tables) effectively and appropriately; understand calculator limitations and when it is inappropriate to use such technology.
+- use mathematical skills and knowledge to solve problems - solve quite complicated problems by using mathematical arguments and logic. - understand and demonstrate what is meant by proof in mathematics - simplify real-life situations so that students can use mathematics to show what is happening and what might happen in different circumstances - use the mathematics that you learn to solve problems that are given to students in a real-life context - use calculator technology and other resources (such as formulae booklets or statistical tables) effectively and appropriately; understand calculator limitations and when it is inappropriate to use such technology.

-Mathematics at AS and Advanced GCE is modular in structure.
+Mathematics is modular in structure.
 There are 6 units.
 These are divided into the three branches of Mathematics: